-- Windows/NAS (Timestamp).
+- Remote Windows/NAS (Timestamp).
 Select this if you wish to back up a share from a Windows PC.
-Incremental backups use timestamps to determine whether files should be backed up. - Windows/NAS (Archive Bit).
+Incremental backups use timestamps to determine whether files should be backed up. - Remote Windows/NAS (Archive Bit).
 Select this if you wish to back up a share from a Windows PC.
-Incremental backups use the archive bit of files, similar to Windows, to determine whether they should be backed up. - Website.
+Incremental backups use the archive bit of files, similar to Windows, to determine whether they should be backed up. - Remote Website.
 Select this if you wish to back up a website or a website directory.
-The backed up files include files in the default index file and all associated files, as well as all index file links to web page image files. - FTP site.
-Select this if you wish to back up an FTP site or a path from that site. - NFS server.
+The backed up files include files in the default index file and all associated files, as well as all index file links to web page image files. - Remote FTP site.
+Select this if you wish to back up an FTP site or a path from that site. - Remote NFS server.
 Select this option if you wish to back up from a Linux or UNIX server across NFS.
-Mac OS X users can also use this option by setting up a NFS share from the console terminal. - Rsync server.
-Select this if you wish to perform backups from a rsync server.
-Rsync was originally available for Linux and other flavors of UNIX, but has lately become popular under Windows and Mac for its efficient use of incremental file transfers.
-This is the preferred backup method between two ReadyNAS devices.
+Mac OS X users can also use this option by setting up a NFS share from the console terminal.